OpenStreetMapSC/MergeAddressesAndBuildings/README.md

 * Action - attach address nodes to new buildings and existing OSM buildings when possible.
 Remaining addresses are uploaded as nodes.

+* Action - Remove true duplicate address nodes - those at same position with same address info.
+NOTE: OGR2OSM merges all nodes at identical positions, regardless of tagging.
+Many GIS sources will stack address points from different building levels.
+A special patch to OGR2OSM is required to remove the duplicate node merge and allow duplicate nodes into the result file.
+This modification should normally only be applied to the address points data and not buildings.

+* Action - Separate address nodes at same location by approximately 1 meter to allow OSM editors access to each node.

+* Action - Apply ReplaceGeometry to existing buildings that don't share nodes with other buildings.
+Reuses existing building nodes and outline when possible.
+This is most useful when importing building footprints from a high quality data source.
+Currently this has a hard coded filter in the GeometryReplaced() method to apply only to buildings most likely to be improved.

 * Interim Result: One large .OSM file 'newBuildings.osm' containing all new buildings, clipped to county boundary.
 For information only.